PremMuddu/React-Todo-/README.md

 #TODOLIST APPLICATION USING REACTJS

-## Overview: This is a simple test project using reactjs function components, hooks, and bootstrap.
+## Overview: This is a simple create, edit and delete project using reactjs function components, hooks, and bootstrap.
+The app is styled with CSS and Bootstrap.
+The hover and  opacity effects are incorporated.
+In addition, each list updates with color coordination showing different color per row.

-How to run:
+How to run: Dowload the files and open up the html file on localhost:8080.

-Road Map: Future Improvements for this project would be to add
+Future Improvements:

+Create a fully functioning list with dates and time input.
+Customize the list based on color of choice.
+A warning that alerts an approaching deadline.

 License: